pmbrennan/playwright-tools/README.md

    Hello, world!
    ```

+   **IMPORTANT** : Add a space between the character tag and the line!
+   `/a/ Hello, world!` will format correctly.
+   `/a/Hello, world!` will NOT!

 2. **OVERLINE STAGE DIRECTIONS**: Place at the start of a line right after the character tag
    - Example: `/a/ [[Slyly]] Hello, world!` becomes:
    ```